opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 ## Package for QField

 To package your project, click on Plugins > QFieldSync > Package for QField.
 Once the project is configured, proceed to package it into a folder.
-This folder will contain both the .qgs file and the associated data.
+This folder will contain both the QGIS project file (`.qgs`) and the associated data.

 !![Package the project for QField](../../assets/images/qfield-sync_package1.png)